albirrkarim/react-speech-highlight-demo/README.md

 ## A. Introduction

-### What i want?
+### What I wanted

-Recently, I want to implement the text-to-speech with highlight the word and sentence that are being spoken on my website.
+Recently, I wanted to implement text-to-speech with highlighting the words and sentences that are being spoken on my website.te.

-Then i do search on the internet. but i can't find the npm package to solve all TTS [problems](PROBLEMS.md)
+Then I searched on the internet, but I couldn't find the npm package to solve all TTS [problems](PROBLEMS.md).

-I just want some powerful package that flexible and good voice quality.
+I just wanted a powerful package that is flexible and has good voice quality.

-### Here what i got when i search on internet:
+### Here's what I found when I searched on the internet:

-Overall the text to speech task comes with problems (See the detail on [PROBLEMS.md](PROBLEMS.md)) whether using web speech synthesis or the audio file.
+Overall, the text-to-speech task comes with problems (See the details in [PROBLEMS.md](PROBLEMS.md)) whether using web speech synthesis or audio files.

 **Using [Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)**

-They have problems Robot like sound, Supported Devices Available, etc..
+They have problems like robot-like sound, limited device support, etc.

 **Using paid subscription text-to-speech synthesis API**

-When we talk about good sound / human like voices AI models inference should get involved.
-So it doesn't make sense if doing that on client side.
+When we talk about good sound / human-like voices, AI model inference should be involved.
+So it doesn't make sense to do that on the client side.

 Then the speech synthesis API provider like [ElevenLabs](https://try.elevenlabs.io/speech-highlight), [Murf AI](https://get.murf.ai/0big1kdars4f), [Open AI](https://platform.openai.com/docs/guides/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Google Cloud](https://cloud.google.com/text-to-speech) play their roles.

-But they don't provide the npm package to do highlighting.
+But they don't provide an npm package to do highlighting.

-Then i found [Speechify](https://speechify.com). but i don't find any docs about using some npm package that integrate with their service.
-Also this is a paid subscriptions services.
+Then I found [Speechify](https://speechify.com), but I couldn't find any docs about using an npm package that integrates with their service.
+Also, this is a paid subscription service.

-Searching again, Then i found [ElevenLabs](https://try.elevenlabs.io/speech-highlight) its free if the 10000 character / month and will reset on next month. **Cool right?** So i decide to use this as speech synthesis API in my project.
-This platform also doesn't provide the react npm package to highlight their audio, but they provide [streaming output audio](https://elevenlabs.io/docs/api-reference/websockets#streaming-output-audio) that can be use to produce "when the words is spoken in some audio" (transcript timestamp) like [someone make about this thing](https://medium.com/@brandon.demeria/synchronized-text-highlighting-with-elevenlabs-speech-in-laravel-php-e387c2797396).
+Searching again, I found [ElevenLabs](https://try.elevenlabs.io/speech-highlight).
+It's free for 10,000 characters per month and will reset on the next month. **Cool right?** So I decided to use this as the speech synthesis API in my project.
+This platform also doesn't provide a React npm package to highlight their audio, but they provide [streaming output audio](https://elevenlabs.io/docs/api-reference/websockets#streaming-output-audio) that can be used to produce "when the words are spoken in audio" (transcript timestamp) like [someone made about this](https://medium.com/@brandon.demeria/synchronized-text-highlighting-with-elevenlabs-speech-in-laravel-php-e387c2797396).

-**In production you must do cost calculation**, which TTS Service API provider you should choose.
-The services that have capability streaming audio is promising highlight word. but also comes with high price. **The cheap TTS service API usually don't have much features.**
+**In production, you must do cost calculations** to decide which TTS Service API provider you should choose.
+The services that have streaming audio capability are promising for word highlighting, but also come with a high price. **Cheap TTS service APIs usually don't have many features.**

-The [elevenlabs](<(https://try.elevenlabs.io/speech-highlight)>) have produce good quality voice and many features, but when comes for production they more expensive compares with Open AI TTS, In production the cost is important matter.
+The [elevenlabs](<(https://try.elevenlabs.io/speech-highlight)>) produces good quality voices and many features, but when it comes to production, they are more expensive compared with Open AI TTS.
+In production, the cost is an important matter.

 ### Solutions

 ![Overview How React Speech Highlight Works](./img/overview.png)

-So, I decide to making this npm package that combines various methods above to achieve all the good things and throw the bad things.
-All logic is done in client side, look at the overview above.
+So, I decided to make this npm package that combines various methods above to achieve all the good things and discard the bad things.
+All logic is done on the client side.
+Look at the overview above.
 No need to use advanced backend hosting.

 My package combines [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) and Audio File (optional) to run.

-When using prefer/fallback to audio file you can achieve high quality sound and remove all compatibility problem from [Built in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).
+When using prefer/fallback to audio file, you can achieve high-quality sound and remove all compatibility problems from [Built-in Web SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).

-How you can automatically get the audio file of some text ? you can use [ElevenLabs](https://try.elevenlabs.io/speech-highlight),[Murf AI](https://get.murf.ai/0big1kdars4f),[Open AI](https://platform.openai.com/docs/guides/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Google Cloud](https://cloud.google.com/text-to-speech) or any other TTS API as long as they can produce audio file (mp3, mp4, wav, etc...) for the detail see the [AUDIO_FILE.md](AUDIO_FILE.md).
-In the [demo website](https://react-speech-highlight.vercel.app/) i provide you example using ElevenLabs and even you can try your own audio file on that demo web.
+How can you automatically get the audio file for some text? you can use [ElevenLabs](https://try.elevenlabs.io/speech-highlight), [Murf AI](https://get.murf.ai/0big1kdars4f), [Open AI](https://platform.openai.com/docs/guides/text-to-speech), [Amazon Polly](https://aws.amazon.com/id/polly/), and [Google Cloud](https://cloud.google.com/text-to-speech) or any other TTS API as long as they can produce audio files (mp3, mp4, wav, etc...).
+For details see the [AUDIO_FILE.md](AUDIO_FILE.md).
+In the [demo website](https://react-speech-highlight.vercel.app/), I provide you with examples using ElevenLabs, and you can even try your own audio file on that demo web.

-This package just take input text and audio file, so you can flexible to use any TTS API that can produce audio file, The expensive one or even cheap one when you consider the cost.
+This package just takes input text and audio files, so you can be flexible in using any TTS API that can produce audio files—the expensive ones or even cheap ones when you consider the cost.

-How this package know the timing spoken word or sentence of played audio?
-This package can detect the spoken word and sentence in client side.
+How does this package know the timing of spoken words or sentences in played audio?
+This package can detect the spoken words and sentences on the client side.

-This package is one time pay.
-No Subscription.
-Who likes subscription?
-I also don't. see the how to [purchase bellow](#g-payment).
+This package is a one-time payment.
+No subscription.
+Who likes subscriptions?
+I don't either.
+See how to [purchase below](#g-payment).

 ![Positioning](./img/position.png)